daq-tools/vasuki/README.rst

 *****
 About
 *****

 Vasuki generates different kinds of random unique identifiers, tokens and words.

-It aims to make identifier generation effortless.

-There might still be dragons.
+It can be used as a library and as an HTTP service, aiming to provide effortless identifier generation for your applications.

 **********
 Disclaimer
 **********

-The algorithms curated here generate different kinds of random and pseudo-random identifiers, tokens, names or passwords, let's just call them "prwords".
-While some of the generated "prwords" max out on the randomness and uniqueness aspects like UUIDs, others compromise on the time vs. space domain but focus more on human memorability and empathize with their common sense and humor.
-Saying that, humans should know what they are doing when using these identifiers in different contexts.
+The algorithms and procedures curated here generate different kinds of random and pseudo-random identifiers, tokens, names or passwords.

+While some of the generated tokens max out on the randomness and uniqueness aspects like UUIDs, others compromise on the time vs. space domain but focus more on human memorability and empathize with their common sense and humor.

+Saying that, you should know what about their properties and features when using those identifiers in different contexts.
 YMMV.

 *******